If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 Use the YouTube Studio Mobile App

-Download the YouTube Studio app from Play Store or App Store to check analytics, respond to comments, and edit basic video details while mobile.
+Download the YouTube Studio app from the Play Store to learn how to use YouTube Studio on Android, or from the App Store for iOS devices, allowing you to check analytics, respond to comments, and edit basic video details while mobile.

 Google Account Required

-YouTube Studio requires sign-in with a Google account linked to your YouTube channel for access.
+YouTube Studio requires sign-in with a Google account linked to your YouTube channel for access before you can begin learning how to use YouTube Studio effectively.

 YouTube Studio Dashboard

-The dashboard is the first thing you see when you access YouTube Studio.
-It shows a quick look at how your channel is doing.
+The YouTube channel dashboard is the first thing you see when you access YouTube Studio.
+If you’re learning how to use YouTube Studio, this dashboard is your control room for everything.

 Layout and Main Sections

-The left-side navigation menu contains these main sections:
+The left-side navigation menu contains these main sections that guide you through how to use YouTube Studio efficiently:

 - Content: List of all your videos, shorts, live streams, playlists, posts, and promotions